 - Use fresh drinking water to prepare.
 If using tap water always use cold water and let it run a little before putting into the kettle

 - Boil the water

-- Make the amount of bottles you need for a day (or night), and immediately put them into the refridgerator for cooling.
-(5 C or below)
+- If your baby is older than 2 month, it is ok to make the amount of bottles you need for a day (or night), and immediately put them into the back of the refridgerator for cooling (5 C or below) to warm when needed.